hkniberg/ainutshell/4-extra/440-how-i-got-into-ai.md

 Most Minecraft mobs look at the player from time to time, so I decided to start with just that.
 This one change made a huge psychological difference!
 When I moved around, the Piglin turned its head to _look at me_!
 Emotionally, this thing was now _alive_!
 Of course, intellectually I knew it wasn't, but this one small change created such a sense of immersiveness.
 I find it fascinating how our brain works, how we assign great meaning to small things.
 AI has this way of making you feel like you're interacting with a living, sentient being.

+As I expanded their behaviour rules, the Piglins felt more and more like a society, with individual personalities and goals.
+It was all a gameplay illusion of course, but this was probably the start of my fascination with autonomous AI agents.

 ## Chat GPT

 In summer 2022, I had an interesting conversation with a friend while I was coding.
-He told me that someday, computers would probably be able to write code just like I was doing.
+He told me that someday, computers will probably be able to write code just like I was doing.
 I nodded politely, but inside my head, I thought that was absolutely ridiculous.
 I couldn't imagine a computer writing code at the same level as a human.
 Code requires deep human intelligence, experience, and creativity.
 I'd been coding on and off for 30 years, so I couldn't fathom a computer doing that kind of creative work.

 A few months later, ChatGPT-3.5 was released and became a worldwide sensation.
 When I tried it out I was surprised and impressed.
-I could actually talk to this program!
-Well, type.
-But it was typing back to me, and it was like chatting with a person.
+I could actually chat with this thing, and it felt like chatting with a person.
 I could give it different roles, make it funny or serious, have it generate stories, give advice, write rhymes or songs.
-And yes, it could even write code.
-However it wasn't very good at writing code, the code was buggy.
-And when responding to questions or giving advice tended to hallucinate, just make stuff up in a disturbingly convincing way.
+And yes, it could even write code - but the code was buggy.
+And when responding to questions or giving advice it tended to hallucinate, just making stuff up in a disturbingly convincing way.
 See the chapter on hallucations for some scary examples.

-So it was impressive, but not terribly useful for practical tasks.
+So it was cool and impressive, but not very useful in practice.

 Then in early 2023 GPT-4 was released.
 Early benchmarks showed that it was vastly more capable than GPT-3.5, and especially good at coding.
 ChatGPT-4 was surpassing human performance on a bunch of standardized tests and academic benchmarks designed for humans.
 It seemed too good to be true.